ryansheehy0/CAD_Canvas/README.md

 - When you have 2 lines on top of each other you can right click and select which line you want
 - You can never have 2 or more points in the same position.
 They will be automatically joined.
 - Create animations with constraints
+	- Maybe not include.
+Feature creep
+- Can have multiple layers and hide and un-hide different layers
+	- Can move components between layers
+	- Maybe not include.
+Feature creep
+- Supports CMYK colors for print color accuracy
+- Used to make simple logos.
+Not really advanced features like with inkscape.

 ### Drawing tools
 - Line